Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Image Credit: TechCrunch

 This campaign was so successful that when Pinterest officially launched in the UK in 2013, it used the same campaign from 2010.
-And to make the Brits feel at home, the app made UK English an option for users.
+To make British users feel at home, the app made UK English an option.

 Step #2: Leverage Influencers to Collect Emails

-Influencer marketing is easily one of the most profitable marketing channels you can explore.
-It gives you $6 for every $1 spend; very few things in marketing hand you outsized profits like that.
+Influencer marketing is one of the most profitable channels you can explore.
+It gives you $6 for every $1 spent.

-Pinterest knows this.
-They availed their invites-only Pin-It-Forward campaign through influential bloggers.
+Pinterest availed their invite-only Pin-It-Forward campaign through influential bloggers.

-Participants whom these bloggers referred would signup with their email addresses.
-And then gain access to Pinterest to create their boards using elements from the influencer’s boards.
+Participants referred by these bloggers would sign up with their email addresses and then gain access to Pinterest to create boards using elements from the influencer’s boards.

 Step #3: Offer Badges to Bloggers to Win Attention to Your Campaign

 Blogs that participated in the Pin-It-Forward campaign got badges that linked back to their Pin-It-Forward boards.
-This badges drove attention to the campaign and got Pinterest more signups.
+These badges drove attention to the campaign and got Pinterest more sign-ups.

 What Worked for Pinterest and Why